 To keep the space from becoming a cluttered mess, Daley-Clarke rotates items: One new thing in, one old thing out.
 “We only have what they really need,” she says.
 The pinewood IKEA Trofast unit by the window, which the blogger painted white, is dedicated to toy storage, with each compartment housing a different type of item (there’s one for cars, one for dolls), that way the kids know where to put things back.
 “They like joining us in tidying up,” she says.
 “I think they feel quite grown up when they can do it themselves.”
 Daley-Clarke color-coded the bookshelves to further encourage this sense of independence.

 Ensuring there’s plenty of room for play in the small bedroom was a top priority for Daley-Clarke.
 “A lot of people have spare areas or playrooms, but we don’t, ” she says.
 “And it was important to me and my husband that the living room stayed a sanctuary.”
 The couple took the hinges off the door to free up space for the shelves, and mounted baskets lower to the ground so the kids can access items without the help of an adult.

-In order to free up drawer space for the baby’s clothes, Israel (and lately Ezra, too) has started to utilize the built-in wardrobe’s hangers.
+In order to free up drawer space for the baby’s clothes, she has started to utilize the built-in wardrobe’s hangers.
 (Daley-Clarke immediately painted the cabinet matte red and added fresh hardware when they moved into the apartment last May.)
 A mini ironing board ($9) is on standby for when the little ones want to pretend-spruce up their wardrobe or play house.
 Once perfect for two, but now fit for three, the whimsical space makes sharing look like a breeze.